solix/Advance-Vehicle-Detection/writeup_template.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
 ###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

----
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!
+The project implementation consist of following files:

+* `helper.py`: collections of helper functions for feature extraction, heatmap and thresholding
+* `subsample_pipeline`: pipeline for finding a car in each frame
+* `Cachedata.py`: tracking last n frame and averaging heatmap and labels
+* `train_pipeline.py` : training pipeline for distinguishing car object from non-car object
+* `tracker.py`: tracking algorithm for detecting vehicles in the video

 ###Histogram of Oriented Gradients (HOG)

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in lines 19 through 93 of the file called `train_pipeline.py`).

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: